pt314/Minesweeper/README.md

 ------------------------

 Basic game:
-- Generate map after first cell is cleared (so player cannot lose on first move)
-- When generating board, place mines without repetition (to generate the exact number of mines)
-  - Make sure probability of each cell is the same
 - Show mines when game is over
   - Show bad suspected mines (flags without mines)
   - Show exploded mine with diff graphics than other mines